 This program is ongoing and we are actively looking for volunteers!

 Hello Face Mask Makers

-SCRAP thanks you for volunteering to make face masks benefitting the Tenderloin and Bayview/Hunters Point most-at-risk communities, by distribution through our local partner, the African American Art & Culture Complex.
+SCRAP thanks you for volunteering to make face masks benefitting San Francisco's most-at-risk communities.

 We reached our first milestone of 1,100 masks, and still sewing!